Sharvil-Turbadkar/Analyzing-Sale-trends-for-FudgeCorporation-/README.md

 ## Process :
 1)Data profiling to understand the business requirements of the Stakeholders

-2) High-Level Dimensional Modelling was done to turn functional business requirements into the dimensional data warehouse (DDS) specifications
+2)High-Level Dimensional Modelling was done to turn functional business requirements into the dimensional data warehouse (DDS) specifications

 3)Detailed Level Dimensional Modelling was done to create a formal table design for our FudgeFlix and FudgeMart DDS